aglucky/JewelDuel/README.md

 # Jewel Duel

 Jewel Duel is a strategic take on the classic game Bejewled that allows two players to 'duel' in an epic, gem-filled Face off.
-This game is currently run in a terminal,with the gems represented as greek letters.
+This game is currently run in a terminal, with the gems represented as greek letters.

 ## Rules

-To play Jewel Duel, each player starts by choosing an in game name for themselves.
-This name will be used prompt the turn player to move as well as congratulate the victor.
+To play Jewel Duel, each player starts by choosing an in-game name for themselves.
+This name will be used prompt the turn player to move as well as to eventually congratulate the victor of the duel.
 Then, each player takes turns selecting 2 gems to swap.
-If a player connects 3 gems in a row, the gems disapear, causing any gems above to fall down and new gems to be spawned at the top of the board.
+If a player connects 3 gems in a row, the gems disapear,causing any gems above to fall down and new gems to be spawned at the top of the board.
 If a player connects 4 gems in a row, the same effect will occur with the exception of a special gem to occur.
 Once a player connects 3 of their special gems together, they will win the duel.

 ## Libraries Used